 What BI coverage pays

 Commercial BI coverage pays the net income the business would have earned during the period of restoration, plus ongoing operating expenses that continue regardless of operations.
+Unlike a building or contents claim, there is nothing physical to photograph, so the entire recovery turns on financial proof.
 Typical components:

 - Lost profits: calculated from historical financials (monthly P&Ls, prior-year same-period)